-AOP ID and Name Key Event Event Type

-Aop:364 - Thyroperoxidase inhibition leading to increased mortality via decreased eye size

-Aop:365 - Thyroperoxidase inhibition leading to increased mortality via altered photoreceptor patterning KeyEvent

-Biological Context

-Level of Biological Organization
+Level of Biological Organization Tissue

-Tissue

 Organ term

-Organ term
+Organ term serum

-serum

-Domain of Applicability

-Taxonomic Applicability

 Term Scientific Term Evidence Links

 zebrafish Danio rerio High NCBI

 fathead minnow Pimephales promelas High NCBI

 African clawed frog Xenopus laevis High NCBI

-Life Stage Applicability

-Life Stage Evidence

-All life stages High

-Sex Applicability

-Sex Evidence

-Unspecific Moderate

 Taxonomic: The overall evidence supporting taxonomic applicability is strong.
-With few exceptions vertebrate species have circulating T3 and T4 that are bound to transport proteins in blood.
+With few exceptions vertebrate species have circulating T3 and T4 that are mostly bound to transport proteins in blood as well as T3 and T4 in tissues.
 Therefore, the current key event is plausibly applicable to vertebrates in general.
 Clear species differences exist in transport proteins (Yamauchi and Isihara, 2009).
-Specifically, the majority of supporting data for TH decreases in serum come from rat studies, and the predominant iodothyronine binding protein in rat serum is transthyretin (TTR).
+Specifically, the majority of supporting data for TH decreases in serum come from rat studies and have been measured mostly in serum, and the predominant iodothyronine binding protein in rat serum is transthyretin (TTR).
 TTR demonstrates a reduced binding affinity for T4 when compared with thyroxine binding globulin (TBG), the predominant serum binding protein for T4 in humans.
 This difference in serum binding protein affinity for THs is thought to modulate serum half-life for T4; the half-life of T4 in rats is 12-24 hr, whereas the half-life in humans is 5-9 days (Capen, 1997).
-While these species differences impact hormone half-life, possibly regulatory feedback mechanisms, and quantitative dose-response relationships, measurement of serum THs is still regarded as a measurable key event causatively linked to downstream adverse outcomes.
+While these species differences impact hormone half-life, possibly regulatory feedback mechanisms, and quantitative dose-response relationships, measurement of serum decreased THs is still regarded as a measurable key event causatively linked to downstream adverse outcomes.

+Several studies have reported evidence of T3 decreases after exposure to TPO inhibitors and deiodinase inhibitors in early life stages of zebrafish (Stinckens et al., 2016; Stinckens et al., 2020; Wang et al., 2020) and fathead minnow (Nelson et al., 2016; Cavallin et al., 2017).
+Such measurements in fish early life stages are usually based on whole animal samples and do not allow for distinguishing between systemic and tissue TH alterations.

 THs are evolutionarily conserved molecules present in all vertebrate species (Hulbert, 2000; Yen, 2001).
-Moreover, their crucial role in amphibian and larval metamorphoses (Manzon and Youson, 1997; Yaoita and Brown, 1990) as well as fish development, embryo-to-larval transition and larval-to-juvenile transition (Thienpont et al., 2011; Liu and Chan, 2002) is well established.
-Their existence and importance has been also described in many different animal and plant kingdoms (Eales, 1997; Heyland and Moroz, 2005), while their role as environmental messenger via exogenous routes in echinoderms confirms the hypothesis that these molecules are widely distributed among the living organisms (Heyland and Hodin, 2004).
+Moreover, their crucial role in amphibian and larval-lamprey metamorphoses (Manzon and Youson, 1997; Yaoita and Brown, 1990) as well as fish development, embryo-to-larval transition and larval-to-juvenile transition (Thienpont et al., 2011; Liu and Chan, 2002) is well established.
+Their existence and importance has been also described in many different animal and plant kingdoms (Eales, 1997; Heyland and Morez, 2005), while their role as environmental messenger via exogenous routes in echinoderms confirms the hypothesis that these molecules are widely distributed among the living organisms (Heyland and Hodin, 2004).
 However, the role of TH in the different species may differ depending on the expression or function of specific proteins (e.g. receptors or enzymes) that are related to TH function, and therefore extrapolation between species should be done with caution.

-Life stage: Thyroid hormones are essential in all life stages, but decreases of circulating levels are associated with specific developmental events.
+Life stage: Thyroid hormones THs are essential in all life stages, but decreases of circulating TH levels are not applicable to all associated with specific developmental events/phases.
 The earliest life stages of teleost fish rely on maternally transferred THs to regulate certain developmental processes until embryonic TH synthesis is active (Power et al., 2001).
 As a result, T4 levels are not expected to decrease in response to exposure to inhibitors of TH synthesis during these earliest stages of development.
 However, T3 levels are expected to decrease upon exposure to deiodinase inhibitors in any life stage, since maternal T4 needs to be activated to T3 by deiodinases similar to embryonically synthesized T4.

-Sex: The KE is plausibly applicable to both sexes.
-Thyroid hormones are essential in both sexes and the components of the HPT-axis are identical in both sexes.
-There can however be sex-dependent differences in the sensitivity to the disruption of thyroid hormone levels and the magnitude of the response.
-In humans, females appear more susceptible to hypothyroidism compared to males when exposed to certain halogenated chemicals (Hernandez-Mariano et al., 2017; Webster et al., 2014).
-In adult zebrafish,